Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 Fewer vendors mean fewer relationships to manage.
 Working with a single vendor for your fire and safety solutions helps create an atmosphere of reliability, trust, and quality–so you know your interests are in safe hands.

-All this is to say if your monitoring needs are not being met and your vendors are causing you a headache, it’s time to make the switch.
+If your monitoring needs are not being met and your vendors are causing you a headache, it’s time to make the switch.
 You need a vendor who cares just as much about your building as you do.

 Brothers Fire & Security takes an integrated approach to your fire and security needs.
 Whether it’s bundling your fire and security systems or providing one service, we’ll act as your trusted strategic partner, bringing the latest technology, processes, and systems to your business to save people’s lives and protect your buildings.